What’s In Store? July 2019

 And a new study from ICSC backs this up – it shows that physical stores are giving a significant boost to online sales, and vice versa.

-Find out more about our digital store platform and how it brings together the best of online and offline to deliver a truly immersive omnichannel store experience.
+Find out more about RetailOS® and how it brings together the best of online and offline to deliver a truly immersive omnichannel store experience.

 It pays to invest in people

-Find out more about our colleague hub app, which gives sales colleagues a single, personalised, easy-to-use interface on tablet or mobile with all the tools they need to maximise their skills, improve customer experience and increase sales.
-Couple this with our SellSmart sales trainer, which uses the latest advances in machine learning to transform the sales and training process, and your sales colleagues will have everything they need to reach their full potential.
+Find out more about RetailOS®, which gives store associates a single, personalised, easy-to-use interface on tablet or mobile with all the tools they need to maximise their skills, improve customer experience and increase sales.
+Couple this with SellSmart machine learning, which uses the latest advances in cognitive technology to transform the sales and training process, and your sales colleagues will have everything they need to reach their full potential.

 Sainsbury’s demonstrates the value of data-driven decisions